j-guyon/CommandSchedulerBundle/README.md

 - A new console command `scheduler:execute [--dump] [--no-output]` which will be the single entry point to all commands
 - Management of queuing and prioritization between tasks
 - Locking system, to stop scheduling a command that has returned an error
+- Monitoring with timeout or failed commands (Json URL and command with mailing)
 - Translated in french and english

 ## Screenshots